scythe-suite/scythe/USAGE.md

 ## Prepare the configuration

 First of all, design a few exercises and put them in the `exercises` dir.
+In the case of Java sources, the exercises can be organized in packages, the `package` line will be removed before compiling (Java compilation and execution by the related tools assumes that everything is in the *default package*).

 Then choose a name for your exam (the name must contain just *alphanumeric and underscore* characters), say `myexam`, and add